nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 <img src="{{site.baseurl}}/assets/news/images/survey2020/22.png" alt="What should be our priorities in improving Nim, that would bring the largest quality-of-life improvements? [improve tooling]" style="width:100%"/>

-Improving the tooling is very high on a priority list for our users (higher than in 2019), and especially for those users who use Nim professionally.
+Improving the tooling is very high on the priority list for our users (higher than in 2019), and especially for those users who use Nim professionally.
 We're happy to announce that, thanks to our partnership with [Status](https://status.im), improving the developer tooling is [one of the goals for 2021](https://github.com/nim-lang/RFCs/issues/300).